eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 + [Tate2014]
 	- Tate, B. A., Daoud, F., Dees, I., and Moffitt, J. Seven More Languages in Seven Weeks: Languages That Are Shaping the Future, Version P2.0 ed.
 The Pragmatic Programmers, Raleigh, NC, 2014.
+		* Note that there are no numbered sections in this book.
+		* When I reference/cite this work, I shall indicate the chapter and page number (if possible).